OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 -->

-## Guidelines for Digital Maps Connectiont to Other Components
+## Guidelines for Digital Maps Connections to Other Components

 Digital Map must be pluggable: